ACF

 • Hazard classifications made under GHS and current Brazilian regulations

-It is expected that the deadline for submitting the above information will be 3 years from the time a substance becomes available.
+It is expected that the deadline for submitting the above information will be 3 years from the date the IT system becomes functional.
 For mixtures, each substance exceeding 1 TPA must be submitted separately.
 For polymers, only polymers that do not meet the criteria of a Polymer of Low Concern (PLC) must be submitted.
 Once the chemical inventory is published, substances that are not listed in the inventory shall be identified as new substances.

 Once the national existing chemical substance inventory has been finalized, chemical substances which are not listed will be regarded as new chemical substances.
 Manufacturers and importers of >=1t/y new chemical substances need to register those new substances by submitting additional studies and risk assesment report.
 Data requirements will increase with tonnage bands.